abhaynayar/obsidian/notes/web.md

 - In where clause, try to use quotes to cover table and column names.
 - While `union` can be used with `select`, look for **stacked queries** to execute any SQL statement.
 Remember to commit.
 - If any words are filtered, see if they are done recursively.
 If not, `selselectect` if will work.
+- If whitespaces are filtered you can use alternates to spaces such as: `[tabs] %0a %00 %09 %0d /**/`

 - [Portswigger - Blind SQL injection](https://portswigger.net/web-security/sql-injection/blind)
 - For time-based, first figure out the max time a request can take.